By Abby Vinas

 What Is A Vegan Exfoliator?

+Exfoliation is often included in our tips for healthy skin, and for good reason.
+New to exfoliation?
+Let's start with answering the question of "What does exfoliation do?"
 Simply put, a vegan exfoliator helps shed dead skin cells, which can accumulate and clog your pores, ultimately causing breakouts.
-Dead skin cells can also leave you with a dull skin tone and uneven complexion, so exfoliating your skin on a regular basis helps clear your pores of all that buildup to reveal softer, smoother, brighter skin.
+Dead skin cells can also leave you with a dull, uneven skin tone and texture, so exfoliating your skin on a regular basis helps clear your pores of all that buildup to reveal softer, smoother, brighter skin.
 The cherry on top?
 Exfoliating allows for better absorption of skincare products as well as better, smoother application of makeup.

 Why Are Vegan Exfoliators Better?